kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

-# Pipeline reusage with namespaces
+# Reuse pipelines with namespaces

 In many typical Kedro projects, a single (“main”) pipeline increases in complexity as the project evolves.
 To keep your project fit for purpose, we recommend you separate your code into different pipelines (modules) that are logically isolated and can be reused.